-Is Lindsey Vonn At The 2018 Olympics Opening Ceremony?
-Her Tweet Shows How Excited She Is
+Lindsey Vonn's Tweet About The Olympics Opening Ceremony Shows How Excited She Is

 It was a hard road for Lindsey Vonn to get back to the Olympics.
 She's been skiing for Team USA since 2002, but after making the team and competing (and winning) in three consecutive Olympics, 2014 saw her have to withdraw after a right knee injury reared its head and took her out of the running.
 Since then, she's been rehabilitating with dreams of 2018 dancing in her head.
 In January, it was announced she'd made Team USA once more for Alpine Skiing.
 So why is it a question if Lindsey Vonn is at the 2018 Olympics opening ceremony?

 The irony is that Vonn struggled to bring herself back from injury and make the elite squad once more.
 But the now-four-time Olympian found, with hours before the opening ceremony was to start, that getting to PyeongChang would instead be an Olympic obstacle course of bureaucracy.
 On Wednesday, Feb.
 7, she tweeted out that she was sitting on an airplane, ready to go.
 But the plane couldn't take off with her on it.
 She didn't have the right paperwork to fly to South Korea.